qfzack/qfzack.github.io/source/notes/index.md

 **Windows Subsystem for Linux (WSL)** is a feature of Windows that allows you to run a Linux environment on your Windows machine, without the need for a separate virtual machine or dual booting.

 - search and install WSL(windows subsystem for linux) in windows store
-- search and install the Ubuntu version you needed，or you can execute `wsl --install -d ubuntu` in Powershell
+- search and install the Ubuntu version you needed，or list all available version with `wsl --list --online`
+- execute `wsl --install -d <distribution-version>` to install specified distribution in Powershell
 - and then the installation of Ubuntu subsystem is completed

 > Node: upgrade wsl lunux kernel with `wsl --update`